|

 radio frequencies used are comparable to those used for radio and

-television, which has been around for decades.
-The point
+television, which have been around for decades longer.
+The

 being

-that those products have been scientifically proven to have any adverse
+that those products have been scientifically proven to not have any

 health effects.